ArcheWizard/Password_Manager/docs/security.md

 ## Backup/Restore

-- Encrypted export: entries are decrypted, serialized to JSON, then encrypted with a key derived from a user-supplied password (PBKDF2 + salt).
+- **NEW in v1.8**: Encrypted export with integrity HMAC: entries are decrypted, serialized to JSON, then encrypted with a key derived from a user-supplied password (PBKDF2 + salt).
+The ciphertext is wrapped in a JSON envelope containing metadata and an HMAC-SHA256 integrity tag.
 Output is a `.dat` file.
+  - Export format version: `2.1` (includes `{"format": "spm-export", "version": "2.1", "kdf": {...}, "ciphertext": "<base64>", "hmac": "<hex>", "hmac_alg": "HMAC-SHA256"}`)
+  - Import verifies HMAC before decryption; falls back to legacy raw token format (v2.0) for backward compatibility.
-- Full backup (zip): includes `passwords.db`, `secret.key`, `auth.json`, `crypto.salt`, and the encrypted export + metadata.
+- Full backup (zip): includes `passwords.db`, `secret.key` (or `secret.key.enc` if protected), `auth.json`, `crypto.salt`, and the encrypted export + metadata.
 - Restore: verifies the archive and replaces local files, keeping timestamped backups of previous files.

 ## Operational Security Guidelines